AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 -->

 Interestingly enough, there isn't much of a difference in class hours between the categories.
-That highest category does include Japanese, inclusing other languages, such as Polish and Swahili.
+That highest category does include Japanese, including other languages, such as Polish and Swahili.
 There doesn't seem to be much sense in which languages which are similar use gender in a similar way, causing few correlations in the end.

 But are those correlations significant!?!